WELCOME TO THE RURAL COALITION COMMUNITY

 - Participate as a delegation including youth and women, to the Annual RC Winter Forum in Washington, D.C. and the Bi-Annual National Rural Gathering (hosted by a member organization).

-Please do not forget to sign up to at least one Rural Coalition Committee by sending an email to email@example.com with your committee preference(s) and organizational contact information.
+Please let us know which Rural Coalition Committee/s or Team/s your organization will participate in by sending an email to firstname.lastname@example.org with your committee preference(s) and organizational contact information for that committee.
 (Committees teleconference on a bi-monthly or per needed basis.)

 Membership Community Committee - Develop and strengthen our Membership Community, reaching out to new and existing members in innovative ways that invite them to rejoin, join and actively participate in the RC Community as a member or Friend of the Rural Coalition.

-Fundraising Committee - Coordinate and collaborate with the RC community, committee leads, allies, sponsors and Friends of the Rural Coalition to raise funds, resources, in-kind contributions, and scholarships to contribute to the goals, programs and long-standing sustainability of the RC community.
+Develpment Committee (The Green Team) - Coordinate and collaborate with the RC community, committee leads, allies, sponsors and Friends of the Rural Coalition to raise funds, resources, in-kind contributions, and scholarships to contribute to the goals, programs and long-standing sustainability of the RC community- including RC, its members and its allied organizations.
+Work includes technical assistances calls where members assist each other in responding to open grant round.

 RC Policy Committee –Represents RC in the GOAT (Getting Our Act Together) process, on the policy subcommittees, shape and provides input to the overall policy efforts of Rural Coalition.